 Reporting in the wrong unit

-SPV declarations are in kilograms, not tonnes.
-Some PROs use tonnes as the base unit (CONAI, for example).
-Check the unit expected by the portal you are submitting to.
+PROs differ in whether they expect kilograms or tonnes as the base unit, so always check the unit expected by the portal you are submitting to before you file.
 A factor-of-1,000 error in your declaration is embarrassing and will require a correction.

 Getting Compliant